 To characterize thin film properties, Boise State researchers use optical profilometry and an x-ray reflectometry system for substrate curvature measurement device.

 Interested in the services we provide?
-Please contact the Materials Science and Engineering Department at 208.426.5600.
-Our office staff are happy to point you in the right direction so you can get started.
+Please contact the Micron School of Materials Science and Engineering at 208.426.5600 or email@example.com.
+We are happy to point you in the right direction so you can get started.